bplmaps/cartinal/guides/making-sense-maps-data/session-3/part-2.md

 - What **topics or themes** does the dataset address?
 - What **time period** does the dataset cover?
 - **Where** in the world does the dataset represent?
-    - *Many, but not all, are of Boston!*
+    - *Many, but not all, datasets on the LMEC portal are about Boston!*
 - **Who** originally collected and cleaned the dataset?
 - **Why is it archived** in the LMEC portal?